Chart Color Schemes

 Braddon lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Braddon's population was around 7,273 as of November 2025.
-This reflected an increase of 890 people (13.9%) since the 2021 Census, which reported a population of 6,383 people.
-The change was inferred from the estimated resident population of 7,272 from the ABS as of June 2024 and an additional 97 validated new addresses since the Census date.
-This level of population equated to a density ratio of 5,158 persons per square kilometer, placing Braddon in the top 10% of national locations assessed by AreaSearch, making land in the area highly sought after.
-Braddon's 13.9% growth since the 2021 Census exceeded the state's (5.9%) and the SA4 region's growth rate.
-Population growth was primarily driven by overseas migration contributing approximately 53.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Braddon's population, as of November 2025, is approximately 7,273 people.
+This figure represents a growth of 890 individuals since the 2021 Census, which recorded a population of 6,383.
+The increase is inferred from the estimated resident population of 7,272 in June 2024 and an additional 97 validated new addresses since the Census date.
+This results in a population density ratio of 5,158 persons per square kilometer, placing Braddon in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 13.9% since the 2021 census exceeds both the state average of 5.9% and the SA4 region, indicating its status as a growth leader.
+Overseas migration contributed approximately 53.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also with 2022 as a base year.
-Based on demographic trends, exceptional growth was predicted over the period to 2041, with an expected increase of 3,345 persons and a total increase of 46.0%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
+Future demographic trends predict exceptional growth for Braddon over the period to 2041, with an expected increase of 3,345 persons, reflecting a total increase of 46.0%.

 Frequently Asked Questions - Population